Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 This is not only a big benefit to your yard, but also your shoes!
 Dog poo is a pain to clean off sneaker treads.
 Don’t let them roam the entire yard during the training process, this may cause confusion and delay the potty training process.

-4. Watch Carefully And Move Quickly
+4. Watch Carefully and Move Quickly

+Super Important Tip!
 If you catch them mid pee or poo, pick them up and take them outside…even if they are still going.
 Try not to get upset, just put them outside in the potty spot and give them praise.
 This will help them realize where they are supposed to go potty.

 When an accident happens in the house without you noticing, don’t get upset.
 Puppies don’t understand why they can’t go potty in the house.
 Your puppy loves you and is very capable of learning.